-These straw rockets are very easy to make and great fun.
+Straw rockets are easy to make and use only inexpensive materials.
 You can make them plain or theme in different ways.
 We’ve made Pterodactyls and rockets!

 They’re also a fantastic introduction to forces, gravity and trajectory!